 Our school is one of the founding schools of the Alumnis Multi Academy Trust, a group of schools that share the educational vision BELIEVE BELONG BECOME.
 This shared vision unites us to work together to ensure each child can realise their potential.
 At St. Helen’s we do this within the context of a caring Christian community.

 As a church school we endeavour to teach our children about the Christian faith through our acts of Collective Worship, through our 'Courageous Curriculum' and through the way we live and work together.

-Our vision - LOVE LEARN SERVE - inspired by the Church of England Vision for Education and the life and teachings of Jesus Christ is at the heart of our school life and we aim to live out our vision, focusing on our twelve core values: courage, compassion, service, friendship, trust, perseverance, truthfulness, thankfulness. justice, respect, generosity and forgiveness.
+Our school's vision - LOVE LEARN SERVE - inspired by the Church of England Vision for Education and the life and teachings of Jesus Christ - is at the heart of our school life and we aim to live out our vision, focusing on our twelve core values: courage, compassion, service, friendship, trust, perseverance, truthfulness, thankfulness. justice, respect, generosity and forgiveness.

 We value each and every member of our school community as an individual with unique skills and talents - not just the children but our staff too - and we seek to nurture and develop every individual so that they may flourish and ‘live life in all its fullness’ John 10:10.

 Thank you for taking the time to learn about our school.